Date of Award

 Prior to this study, there was little empirical research to address adaptive technology, specifically.
 Without that research, there are simply too many questions that have not been answered about how adaptive technology impacts the classroom.
 This dissertation sought to provide a current snapshot into adaptive technology, the benefits of using it, and the challenges teachers and students currently face in using it.

 Benjamin, Ryan J., "Perceptions of Adaptive Technology Usage in Secondary Math Classrooms" (2020).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 354.